 Exceptions to the Mandatory Consideration of Early Termination of Probation

-A defendant convicted of Domestic Violence (DV), Assault with Intent to do Great Bodily Harm (Assault GBH), Criminal Sexual Conduct (CSC), human trafficking, or a case where the insanity defense was asserted, can file a Motion for Early Termination of Probation, but the judge is not required to consider the motion or state the rationale if the motion is denied.
+A defendant convicted of Domestic Violence (DV), Assault with Intent to do Great Bodily Harm (Assault GBH), Criminal Sexual Conduct (CSC), human trafficking, or a case where the insanity defense was asserted, can file a Motion for Early Termination of Probation.
+Still, the judge is not required to consider the motion or state the rationale if the motion is denied.

 Basic Points of Consideration Relative to a Motion for Early Termination of Probation

-- Normally, the defendant will need to establish that he/she has successfully completed the court-ordered jail/prison sentence, paid all fines and restitution, completed all counseling requirements (alcohol, anger management, etc.), along with any other terms imposed at the time of your conviction.
+- Usually, the defendant must establish that they successfully completed the court-ordered jail/prison sentence, paid all fines and restitution, and completed all counseling requirements (alcohol, anger management, etc.), along with any other terms imposed at the time of their conviction.

 - If the defendant has violated the terms of probation at any time, this will also affect the judge’s analysis.

-- The court may also consider positive efforts that have been made by the defendant while on probation.
+- The court may also consider positive efforts made by the defendant while on probation.
 This can include:

 - Efforts to acquire and maintain employment